HuwCheston/Jazz-Jitter-Analysis/docs/getting-started.md

 1. Follow steps 1–3 in the section **Reproduce models, simulations, and figures from original paper** above.
 You don't need to build the models or simulations, just get the data into the correct place within the overall filestructure.

-2. Download and install [FFmpeg](https://ffmpeg.org/) and ensure that it can be accessed on your `PATH`.
+2. Download and install [FFmpeg](https://ffmpeg.org/).
+Any recent version should work: versions `6.0` and `5.1.2` have both been tested.
+You then need to ensure that FFmpeg can be accessed on your `PATH`.
 To check this, open a command prompt and type in

    ```
-   ffmpeg
+   ffmpeg -version
    ```

    If you don't see any errors, you're good to go!
+Otherwise, you may need to manually add the containing `ffmpeg.exe` (usually `ffmpeg\bin`) to your `PATH`.

 3. Open a new command prompt in the root directory of the repository and execute: